vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 To generate the proxy class, we need some information:

 - Address of the target service.
 In our case, localhost:30000
 - A template to use, by default this is microServiceProxy (for generating vulcain proxy).
-The other template is angularServiceProxy to generate proxy class for angular application.
+The other template available is angularServiceProxy to generate proxy class for angular application.
 - The folder where the generated file will be saved.
 Default is the current folder.

 To generate the class, type the following code from the application root folder (Change the port number if necessary)